 Western Alaska, and the Yukon River region in particular, is experiencing a multi-species salmon collapse.
 There have been commercial and subsistence Chinook salmon fishery closures on the Yukon River since 2007 and Chum salmon harvest has been severely restricted or closed since 2019 (Krueger et al. 2009, Jallen et al. 2022).
 These closures represent the first time in recent history that both subsistence and commercial harvests were prohibited for both of these species.
-Impacts of populations crashes and fishing closures extend far beyond the ecological - for thousands of years, Native Alaskan communities along the Yukon River have stewarded and relied on relationships with salmon for food security and maintaining a way of life.
+The impacts of these populations crashes extend far beyond the ecological - for thousands of years, Native Alaskan communities along the Yukon River have stewarded and relied on relationships with salmon for food security and maintaining a way of life.
 The loss of both Chinook salmon and Chum salmon harvests is particularly devastating, as Chum salmon have historically provided a critical food source when Chinook salmon returns were low.
 With over 50 rural communities depending on these fisheries, the collapse impacts traditional ways of life and food security (Alliance for a Just Society & Council of Athabascan Tribal Governments 2013).

 Yukon River fall Chum salmon undergo one of the longest freshwater migrations for the species, traveling over 2,700 kilometers from the Bering Sea into Interior Alaska and Canadian spawning grounds (Krueger et al. 2009).
 This migration distinguishes them from the river's summer Chum salmon run, which typically spawns within the lower 800 kilometers of the drainage.
 Fall Chum begin entering the river mouth from mid-July through early September, with peak migration into Canadian waters occurring in mid-September (Krueger et al. 2009).
 These populations face distinct survival challenges across multiple life stages: from egg incubation in groundwater-fed areas during harsh subarctic winters, to rapid outmigration as juveniles, followed by their critical first summer feeding in the northern Bering Sea, and subsequent years of ocean residence, primarily in the Gulf of Alaska and Aleutian Island regions.
 After spending up to five years at sea, with age-four and age-five fish as the most abundant age classes, adults return to the Yukon River to complete their life cycle.
 The genetic separation between summer and fall runs, combined with their discrete spawning distributions, enables the application of multistage lifecycle models to better understand the drivers of variation in survival across these unique life history periods for Yukon River fall Chum.
 Understanding stage-specific productivity is particularly crucial given the recent dramatic declines in returns and can help identify critical periods where environmental change may be having the strongest impacts on population dynamics.